 Each Board Member is expected to perform his/her duties responsibly and diligently.
 It is vital that they maintain independence and objectivity and exercise fairness, integrity and ethics in the execution of their duties.
 Each of them will be responsible for all decisions made on issues, policies and Board matters, in accordance to all the applicable laws, Charities Act and CHC’s Constitution.

 Orientation and Training for Board Members

 Each of the newly-appointed Board Members is given a formal appointment letter setting out their duties and obligations.
 They are also provided other materials relating to the Board and Board Committees, including the terms of reference of the various Board Committees as well as relevant guidelines and policies.

 Newly-appointed Board Members undergo an induction programme to facilitate their understanding of the Group’s objectives, strategic plans, business affairs, operations and processes, including site visits, to ensure that they are familiar with the Group’s operations and governance practices.
-All Board Members are required to attend e-training on Board matters to acquaint themselves with the general duties and required standards of care, skill and diligence in carrying out their functions and exercising their authority as Board Members.
+All Board Members attended a training on Corporate Governance to acquaint themselves with the general duties and required standards of care, skill and diligence in carrying out their functions and exercising their authority as Board Members.